input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 :::

-## Verify the Mithril Signer deployment
+## Verify the Mithril signer deployment

 :::tip
 There is a delay of `2` epochs between the registration of the signer node and its ability to generate individual signatures.
 This delay is further explained in the [Mithril certificate chain in depth](https://mithril.network/doc/mithril/mithril-protocol/certificates) documentation.